-Temperatures are expected to reach the mid-50s Thursday, the National Weather Service said.
+Temperatures are expected to top 90 degrees through the end of the week, forecasters said.

 Get our New York City news and alerts!